Been Arrested for DUI?

 You are innocent until proven guilty.
 The charges brought against you do not necessarily have to lead to a conviction.
 If you believe that you have been wrongfully accused of driving under the influence, we will attack the charges with vigor on your behalf.
 By challenging the

-2 methods and procedures used to arrest you, we will make a determined effort to show that there is enough reasonable doubt to have the charges dismissed.
-Brian Hurwitz will work tirelessly on your defense in a court of law.
+methods and procedures used to arrest you, we will make a determined effort to show that there is enough reasonable doubt in to have the charges dismissed.
+Hurwitz Law Group will work tirelessly on your defense in a court of law.